cjabendan/PurokLink-BDMS/README.md

 - 🖨️ Generate and print barangay documents such as certifications and reports.
   - **⚠️ Note**: Generated documents, such as resident certifications, are for demonstration purposes only and are not official.

-### 3. ⚠️ Incident Reporting
+### 3. ⚠️ Incident Recording

 - 🚨 Add and view incident reports.
-- 📊 Admins can monitor incident statistics for actionable insights.
+- 📊 Users can view and download incident data for accurate record-keeping.

 ### 4. 🛡️ User Roles

 - **👩‍💼 Barangay Secretary**: Admins overseeing system data with the following capabilities:
-  - 💾 Download resident data.
+  - 💾 Download resident data (Certificates).
   - 📈 View population classifications and counts.
   - 📄 Generate PDF reports for all Purok residents or specific Puroks.
 - **👨‍⚖️ Purok Leaders**: Users managing resident and incident data and downloading reports.